 There’s no doubt in my mind about the significance of Sukhothai – known as the Kingdom of Siam’s founding capital city.
 But the city, located about 500 kilometres north of Bangkok, has somehow escaped most of our visiting intentions.
 But there’s one time, about two or three years ago, that we ventured north, with an intention to hit the far-flung borders up there.
 We then made an overnight stop in Sukhothai, to revisit the glory of the town, and also as a way to reminisce and pick up what we had left from our last previous trips.

 As the world has already known, Sukhothai is an enlisted UNESCO Historical Site.
 And that recognition also includes two other associated historical towns of Si Satchanalai about 60 kilometres north and Kamphaeng Phet about 95 kilometres south.

-In the past, the Kingdom of Siam was independently governed by regional kings.
+In the past, the Kingdom of Siam was divided into sovereign regional kingdoms.
 The north has its own kings, the central and the south did as well.
 The dynasty of Sukhothai prospered during the 13th – 14th Centuries, and among their kings were Phor Khun Si Inthrathit and his son Phor Khun Ramkamhaeng under whose sovereign Sukhothai dynasty expanded greatly and was governed down by his lineage.

 So to give you a whole picture, here are the dynasty lineages of our Kingdom.
 1. Sukhothai Period from 1238 – 1438; 2.
 Ayutthaya Period from 1350 – 1767; 3.
 Rattanakosin Period from 1782 – present.

 So, as you might have guessed from the above, Sukhothai was later evolved into Ayutthaya Period which, later on, evolved into what we now have as the Rattanakosin Era with now King Rama X as the direct lineage.